-Documentation in a patient’s medical record of a refusal should include the following notations:
+Documentation of a refusal should also include the following notations in the patient’s medical record:

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.